VimleshS/sensu-influx-handler/README.md

 ## Motivation

 If you want to use Sensu as your monitoring router, you still need to send the metrics somewhere.
-InfluxDB is a good choice for this, but if you have a large numebr of metrics, forking a handler (using the `pipe` type) will be non-performant.
+InfluxDB is a good choice for this, but if you have a large number of metrics, forking a handler (using the `pipe` type) will be non-performant.

 This small application is meant to run as a daemon, listening on a TCP port, for metrics events